CraftPig/tfa_scp5k_weapons/README.md

 # tfa_scp5k_weapons
- TFA Weapon pack from SCP: 5K ported to Gmod.
+A GMod addon that includes SCP: 5K weapons, ported to the TFA Base

 Refer to the releases page for builds that have been published on the workshop